A person holding a blue and white SebaKMT Hydrolux water leak detection device with a ground microphone on a paved outdoor surface.

 Seattle's constant rain can hide plumbing leaks.
 Rainwater dries up after a few days, but a pipe leak keeps running.
 In hillside areas like Queen Anne or West Seattle, underground leaks can loosen soil and shift foundations.

-Our tools can tell the difference between stormwater and pressurized leaks, even during heavy rain.
-If you suspect a problem, our team can confirm it quickly.
+Our tools can distinguish between stormwater and pressurized leaks, even during heavy rain.
+If you suspect a problem, our team can quickly confirm it.

 Pricing

-Leak detection costs vary based on the type of property and where the leak is located.
+Leak detection costs vary by property type and leak location.

 Areas We Serve